Baravik/DecisionHelperApp/System_Design_Document.md

 3. User navigates through questions and submits answers
 4. Score is calculated based on answer weights
 5. Result is saved to Scores collection
-6. QuizUser record is updated to reflect completion

 ## 9. Dependencies